patlevin/tfjs-to-tf/README.md

 ## Compatibility

-The converter has been tested with tensorflowjs v1.7.2/v2.0.1 and tensorflow v2.1/v2.3.
+The converter has been tested with tensorflowjs v3.13.0, tensorflow v2.8.0 and Python 3.9.10.
-The Python version used was Python 3.7.7.

 ## Installation